fvanheer/RFM-Model/README.md

 You can find the code in the model model.py file

 ### Review the Output of the model
 After running the model and writing the csv file.
-You can use a basic streamlit app also included in the repository names app.py.
-The app will allow you to do analyse and review a number of variable in the output in order to optimise your model.
-Male sure that you are in the project folder.
+You can also use a basic streamlit app included in the repository names app.py.
+The app will allow you to do analyse and review RFM scores in the output data.
+This is useful for model optimisation.
+You can run the app with the following command:
 ```
 streamlit run app.py
 ```
-Access the app vis the localhost link provided in command line.
+Access the app via the localhost link.

 ### Import the libraries and dataset